bigcommerce/dev-docs/docs/api-docs/getting-started/webhooks/setting-up-webhooks.md

     X-Auth-Token: {{the OAuth token}}
 ```

 4. Check all the values and then send.
-If successful, the response will be 201 Created.
+If successful, the response will be 200 OK.

 <div class="HubBlock-header">
     <div class="HubBlock-header-title flex items-center">
-        <div class="HubBlock-header-name">201 Created Response</div>
+        <div class="HubBlock-header-name">200 OK Response</div>
     </div><div class="HubBlock-header-subtitle"></div>
 </div>

 <!--
-title: "201 Created Response"
+title: "200 OK Response"
 subtitle: ""
 lineNumbers: true
 -->